The DFSA has signed 91 bi-lateral Memoranda of Understanding with regulators in jurisdictions across the world

 To establish and manage a Fund in the DIFC (using any one of the three vehicles noted below), you need to be either:

-• A DFSA licensed Fund Manager; or• An External Fund Manager.
+• An External Fund Manager.

 Three types of Fund vehicles can be used to establish a Domestic Fund in the DIFC.
 These are Investment Companies, Investment Trusts and Investment Partnerships.

-Each has its unique qualities, with the most popular to date being the Investment Company model, with Trust structures predominantly utilised for Property Funds and Limited Partnerships being utilised for Hedge Funds and Private Equity Funds.
+Each has its unique features, with the most popular to date being the Investment Company model, with Trust structures predominantly utilised for Property Funds and Limited Partnerships being utilised for Hedge Funds and Private Equity Funds.

 An Investment Trust will need to be established by trust deed between a Fund Manager and a Trustee.
 A Trustee can be a DFSA licensed Trustee or a Custody Provider, or a person regulated and supervised in a reputable jurisdiction for custody or depository services.
 The Trustee is responsible for the safe-keeping of Fund Property and the maintenance of the Unitholder register, and must monitor whether the Fund is managed in accordance with the Trust Deed and the applicable laws.

 An Investment Partnership is a Limited Partnership registered in the DIFC, comprised of a General Partner and Limited Partners.
 The General Partner must be authorised by the DFSA to act as the Fund Manager of the Fund.

 Home | Sitemap | Contact Us | Legal Disclaimer | Data Protection © 2014 DFSA.